Ambeco/async/README.md

 - Exceptions must always be handled by callers.
 - Cancelling a future cancels child futures, and childless parent futures, recursively.
 - Can grab snapshots of callstacks of all threads working on your future.
+- VoidFuture is a native type.
+- futureA.andAfter(futureB).then(functionWithTwoArgs);

 ## History
 Futures are neat.